sahanabalram/Bamazon/README.md

 # Bamazon
-A backend database with information
+A backend online store application in which the user can place an order.
+Developed using Node.js and MySQL